zanarmstrong/sfpc/_posts/2014-10-21-Logic Gates with Circuts.md

 Lesson learned: if nothing seems to be working, check to see if your battery is still connected or if you have to redo the soder :).

+Also, why don't breadboards make it visibly more obvious which holes are connected to each other.
+For reference, the sides are connected the long way which is sort of marked.
+But, they don't connect through the halfway point.
+And, the 5-across rows are connected horizontally.
+This could be made more obvious with design.
+But, I guess you just learn it quickly and then know it forever.

 Buffer